 The virus that causes hepatitis can make an individual have the chronic or acute type.
-Chronic hepa is experienced for more than 6 months, while acute happens in a shorter period, in less than 6 months.
+Chronic Hepatitis is experienced for more than 6 months, while acutely happens in a shorter period of fewer than 6 months.

 How is hepatitis transmitted?

-The virus is easily transmitted so better watch out for used needles and other things that might have traces of the virus.
+The virus is easily transmitted through used needles and other things that might have traces of the virus.
 Open wounds, cuts, and sores should be properly covered and kept away from contaminated objects.

-Common household stuff such as toothbrushes and razors can also be agents of transmission, so make sure to avoid using those that an infected individual uses.
+Common household items such as toothbrushes and razors can also be agents of transmission.
+Be sure to avoid using those that an infected individual uses.